Dutch in Seven Lessons

 Dutch in Seven Lessons (Nederlands in zeven lessen) is a 1948 film produced in the Netherlands.
-Audrey Hepburn made her film debut playing a KLM stewardess in a small role.
+Audrey Hepburn made her film debut playing a KLM flight attendant in a small role.
 It was originally shot as part of an English documentary series on aspects of the Netherlands but later expanded to feature film length for an unsuccessful domestic release.
 Their running times were 39 and 79 minutes respectively.